UltraMessaging/smx_perf/README.md

 Different hardware systems assign CPU numbers to NUMA nodes differently.
 Some do even/odd assignments; others do first-half/second-half.

 Enter the Linux command "lscpu".
-Here is an excerpt of its output:
+For example:
 ````
 $ lscpu
 Architecture:        x86_64